 3. Wallet Service

 Cryptocurrency wallet Luno allows customers to cash out bitcoin into their bank accounts.
-Luno processes the withdrawal automatically, and then your money is released depending on how long your bank takes to clear it.
+Luno processes the withdrawal automatically, and your money is released depending on how long your bank takes to clear it.

 Another issue is the wait time involved in clearing your BTC into your account.
 Banks may take longer than usual to clear the money as they need to ensure that it is not illegal money, for example, coming from a money-laundering scheme.